Thick hyperbolic 3-manifolds with bounded rank: Carrier graphs

 Before beginning the proof of Theorem \ref{chainsprop}, note that the definition of convex hull length (and hence, that of relative length) would change drastically if we used the convex hulls themselves instead of their $1$-neighborhoods in \eqref{chl}.
 For taking the convex set to be a plane, a geodesic can run for a long time in the $1$-neighborhood before intersecting the plane.
 However, the following standard lemma shows that convex hull length only changes by a uniform constant if the radius is changed from $1$ to another fixed constant.

 \begin{lem}[Changing the radius] If $C$ is a convex set in $\BH^3$ and $\gamma$ is a geodesic segment contained in $\CN_b(C) \setminus \CN_a(C)$, where $b>a$, then

-\end{lem} \begin{proof} Since $\gamma \subset \BH^3 \setminus \CN_a(C)$, we have where $\pi$ is the nearest point projection to $C$.
+\end{lem} \begin{proof} Since $\gamma \subset \BH^3 \setminus \CN_a(C)$, we have by Fact \ref{expdecrease}, where $\pi$ is the nearest point projection to $C$.
 But also since $\gamma$ minimizes the distance between its endpoints.
 Putting these two estimates together proves the lemma. \end{proof}